serverless/blog/posts/2017-11-01-avoid-parking-tickets-with-serverlesss.md

       - schedule: cron(00 17 ? * 4#4 *)
 ```

-AWS provides really some really expressions for describing your cron jobs, [full documentation is available here](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html).
+> **Note:** AWS provides really some really useful expressions for describing your cron jobs.
+[Full documentation is available here](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html).

+# Hooking into Twilio

-Once you’ve set up your serverless.yml, you’ll need to configure your code in your handler.js file.
-The first step in doing that is setting up a [Twilio account](https://www.twilio.com/sms) (free) and configuring your API credentials in your project.
-You’ll need to set both your Twilio accountId and your authToken.
-To get started you can simply set them as JavaScript variables in your handler.js file but for production you’ll want to encrypt them with something like [AWS KMS.](https://serverless.com/framework/docs/providers/aws/guide/functions#kms-keys)
+Now you’ll need to configure your code in your handler.js file to send you text message reminders using Twilio.
+(If you don't have a [Twilio account](https://www.twilio.com/sms), you can set one up for free.)

+First, you’ll need to set both your Twilio accountId and your authToken.
+You can do this for the testing stage as JavaScript variables in your handler.js file, but for production you’ll want to encrypt them with something like [AWS KMS](https://serverless.com/framework/docs/providers/aws/guide/functions#kms-keys):

 ```js
 // Twilio Credentials
 var accountSid = 'ACCOUNTID';
 var authToken = 'AUTHTOKEN';
 ```

-Next you’ll need to require the Twilio module.
+Then, require the Twilio module:

 ```js
 //require the Twilio module
 var client = require('twilio')(accountSid, authToken);
 ```

-Then you’ll need to write your reminder function, mine looks like this:
+And write your reminder function.
+Mine looks like this:

 ```js
 module.exports.hello = (event, context, callback) => {